bowl of dark chocolate which is one of the foods to avoid when having insomnia

 We’ve all been there at some point, feeling miserable and wondering which foods to avoid when fighting insomnia.

 Perhaps, it started with you having a hard time falling asleep and getting the late-night munchies.
-You reach for your favorite snack, a bowl of chocolate ice cream, and afterwards you’re evening more wired up.
+You reach for your favorite snack, a bowl of chocolate ice cream, and afterwards you’re even more wired up!

 Or maybe, you got home late, reheated a quick bowl of delicious chili, and went to bed anticipating a great night of Z’s.
 Instead, your chest lights up with heart burn causing you to toss and turn for hours.